|Full Name||Senfronia Thompson|

 |Education||B.S., Texas Southern University; M.Ed., Texas A&M University-Prairie View; J.D., Texas Southern University; L.L.M., University of Houston|

-The dean of women legislators, Thompson has served longer in the Texas Legislature than any other woman or African American in Texas history.
+Senfronia Thompson is the representative of Texas’ House District 141, first elected in 1973.
+Thompson has served longer in the Texas Legislature than any other woman or African American in Texas history.

-Thompson also chairs the Texas Legislative Black Caucus and the Women’s Health Caucus.
+She is the dean of women legislators.
+Thompson has chaired the Texas Legislative Black Caucus and the Women’s Health Caucus.
 She is a member of the Democratic National Committee, a state director of Women in Government, and a member of the Energy Council.
 She was chairwoman of the House Judicial Affairs Committee for 12 years and in 1987 was at the helm of the first standing committee in the Texas Legislature to have a female majority.

 Thompson has authored and passed more than 200 Texas laws, including Texas´ first alimony law, the James Byrd, Jr. Hate Crimes Act, laws prohibiting racial profiling, the Durable Power of Attorney Act, the Uniform Interstate Family Support Act, the Sexual Assault Program Fund, the Model School Records Flagging Act, and the Uniform Child Custody & Jurisdiction Enforcement Act.
 In 2005, she passed legislation requiring free testing for the human papilloma virus (HPV) for women who have health insurance.